This post may contain affiliate links. Please see our disclosure policy.

 Air fryer pierogies on a plate with a small bowl of sour cream for dipping.

-• Toss again in a touch of butter after cooking for extra richness.
+• Finish with Butter: Toss the hot pierogies in a touch of melted butter right after cooking for extra flavor and richness.

 Can I cook fresh pierogies in the air fryer?

-My air fryer didn’t cook them the same.
+My air fryer pierogies didn’t cook the same.
 What did I do wrong?

-Keep leftovers in an airtight container, and reheat them for 3-4 minutes until they are hot.
+Keep leftovers in an airtight container for up to 3 days and reheat them for 3-4 minutes at 350°F until they are heated through.

-Do I need to thaw the pierogies before air fryer?
+Do I need to thaw frozen pierogies before air frying?

-Hand holding a golden pierogi after being dipped in sour cream.
+Hand holding a golden air fried pierogi after being dipped in sour cream.

 Want to save this recipe?